Welcome to the Centre for Bee Ecology, Evolution, and Conservation at York University (BEEc)!

 Bees are incredibly important and diverse!

 We currently know of more than 850 species of bee that are native to Canada, and over 20,400 species exist across the planet.
-Bees provide essential services through their role in the pollination of both agricultural crops and wild plants, thus sustaining natural ecosystems worldwide.
+Bees provide essential services through their role in the pollination of both agricultural crops and wild plants.
+As a result, their actions sustain natural ecosystems worldwide.
 The objective of BEEc is to promote and support the exchange of cross-disciplinary expertise and use it to further our understanding of these vital organisms.

 Bee populations are declining across the planet!

 Declines in diversity, health, and populations of wild and managed bees have been documented over the past decade.
-Scientists and the general public alike are concerned about the sustainability of their populations and conservation.
-Collectively, BEEc is able to apply a diverse set of tools to carry out cutting edge scientific research on bees which will help secure their health and the health of important crops and plants that rely on bees for pollination.
+Consequently, scientists and the general public alike are concerned about the sustainability of their populations and conservation.
+In response, the BEEc research team collaborates to apply a diverse set of tools to carry out cutting edge scientific research on bees.
+This will help secure their health and the productivity of important crops and plants that rely on bees for pollination.

 Why are bee populations declining?

 The causes of these declines are variable, complex and context-dependent and exist in socio-ecological systems.
-In response, BEEc members and affiliated researchers plan to tackle some of the factors negatively impacting bee populations using tools from a variety of disciplines.
+In response, the BEEc research team plans to tackle some of the factors negatively impacting bee populations using tools from a variety of disciplines.